A review of ‘Operation Iraqi Freedom’

 Under the previous government, Iraq had never needed to import gasoline, and through overproduction at oil refineries, fuel was heavily subsidized and abundantly available, even at the height of the economic sanctions.

-Although there was relatively little wartime damage or sabotage, the Americans have yet to bring Iraqi’s oil refineries back into full production.
+Although there was relatively little wartime damage or sabotage, the Americans have yet to bring Iraq’s oil refineries back into full production.

-In addition, the fuel demands of the 140,000-strong US occupation force that are constantly patrolling in heavy armoured vehicles have overtaxed the locally produced gasoline stocks.
+In addition, the fuel demands of the 140,000-strong US occupation force that is constantly patrolling in heavy armoured vehicles have overtaxed the locally produced gasoline stocks.

 “The fact that Iraq is sitting atop a mountain of oil and we have no gasoline is unbelievable,” said Anmar al-Saadi, a former Iraqi commando who now makes a living driving a taxi in Baghdad.